sabinasagova/sabinasagova/README.md

 - 🌿 I’m currently learning **social networks and their analysis**, as well as **evolutionary algorithms**.

 - 🎓 I studied 8 years in Slovak 🇸🇰, 5 years in English 🇬🇧, and now 5 years in Czech 🇨🇿.

 - 🎡 My potential specialization would be **machine learning or robotics**.

-- ❤️ I enjoy **spending time with my family and friends**.

-- 🌐 I’m mostly introverted and cherish **deep connections**.

-- 🌸 I believe in **self-care and always smelling good**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">